jundalisay/spblist/content/en/research/other/alien/essassani/basics.md

-The Essassani are a 5th dimensional civilization which is based on unconditional love, ecstasy, fun, following your excitement, being totally non-judgmental, and giving validity and equality to the uniqueness of each individual in their society*.
+The Essassani are a 5th dimensional civilization in an parallel reality in the Orion's belt.
+They are based on unconditional love, ecstasy, fun, following your excitement, being totally non-judgmental, and giving validity and equality to the uniqueness of each individual in their society*.

 <!-- Even the Pleiadians look up to the Essassani civilization as being exceptionally spiritually-advanced*. -->

 {{< box >}}
-#### Superphysics Note
+#### *Superphysics Note

 Superhysics is based on David Hume's maxim that mentality creates reality.
 This is how the Essassani maxims, such as 'believing is seeing' caught our attention.